Idaho College of Osteopathic Medicine

 Type: Private, for-profit

-The American Osteopathic Association (AOA)’s Commission on Osteopathic College Accreditation (COCA) voted in December 2017 to allow the Idaho College of Osteopathic Medicine (ICOM) to recruit and matriculate students for its inaugural class in fall 2018.
+The American Osteopathic Association (AOA)’s Commission on Osteopathic College Accreditation (COCA) voted in December 2017 to allow the Idaho College of Osteopathic Medicine (ICOM) pre-accreditation with the ability to recruit and matriculate students for its inaugural class in fall 2018.

 Institutional affiliation: None

 ICOM is located on the campus of Idaho State University Health Sciences Center.
 Occupying 5.55 acres, the three story, 94,000-square-foot building offers a state-of-the-art learning environment.
 The academic space consists of:

 - 12,222 square feet of classroom space